ashBenny/Junk-File-Organizer/README.md

 month & year the file is created.
 While functioning, a new folder will be created named ‘Organized files’ and the files will arranged based on their month & year.

+## How to run

+To organize by extension : python <filename.py> --org ext To organize by size : python <filename.py> --org size To organize by month & Year : python <filename.py> --org month

+User defined path : python <filename.py> --path “ <path of the files to be organized> “